 - Have your transmission inspected annually – Having a certified specialist conduct a diagnostic check of your transmission for leaks and other abnormalities at least once a year, as well as checking the transmission fluid’s level, colour and smell is smart preventative maintenance.

 Understanding how your vehicle works and performing regular maintenance is key to keeping your vehicle in safe working order.
 If you concerned about transmission problems, it’s best to leave it to the professionals.
-Contact our team of licenced automotive mechanics at AME Automotive on (08) 9445 3225 – we will get your car back on the road in no time.
+Contact our team of licences automotive Transmission Repairs at AME Automotive on (08) 9445 3225 – we will get your car back on the road in no time.